programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Open the `manifests` folder in your GitHub repository and upload all of your downloaded manifests.
 Open each manifest file to correct the `@id` in line 3 so that it reads: “https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/manifests/`YOUR MANIFEST NAME`.json”.

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-08.png" alt="Part of an info.json file for a IIIF manifest.
-Line 3 with '@id' is highlighted in green, pointing to the edited manifest URI." caption="Figure 8.
+Line 3 starting with '@id' is highlighted to show the edited manifest URI." caption="Figure 8.
 The updated manifest URI in an info.json file for an uploaded IIIF manifest processed using Bodleian's Manifest Editor." %}

 <div class="alert alert-warning">
 Make sure you commit your changes as you go so that they save!